-Eleven fuel reduction projects (7,000+ acres) are planned for spring and fall of 2010.
-The schedule includes map number, name/area, and project acres.
-Dates have not been included.
-It is difficult to pinpoint when fuel conditions and weather will allow these activities to occur.
-Most prescribed burning occurs March - May and September - December.
+Three prescribed fire projects (totaling 5,000+ acres) are planned for spring and fall of 2010.
+The schedule includes map number, name/ area and project acres.
+Dates have not been included as it is difficult to pinpoint when fuel conditions & weather will allow these activities to occur.
+However, most prescribed burning occurs from March - May and Sept -Dec.